KrishnaSathvik/byte-toolbox/README.md

 # Deploy the dist folder to Netlify
 ```

-## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.
+## 💼 Commercial Use

+ByteToolBox is a commercial product.
+For licensing and usage rights, please contact us.

 ### Development Workflow
-1. Fork the repository
+1. Download the project files
-2. Create a feature branch
+2. Install dependencies
 3. Make your changes
-4. Add tests for new features
-5. Run the test suite
-6. Submit a pull request
+4. Test your modifications
+5. Deploy to your environment

 ### Code Standards
 - **TypeScript**: All code must be properly typed